SelfKeyFoundation/selfkey-claim-registry/CONTRIBUTING.md

 # How to contribute to this project

-## Development Environment

-All development is assumed to be done on a Mac running a modern version of OS X but ought to be pretty much the same no matter what unixy environment you use.

 ## Development Process

-All development is to follow the [standard git-flow](http://nvie.com/posts/a-successful-git-branching-model/) process, modified to allow for code-reviews.
+All development should follow the [standard git-flow](http://nvie.com/posts/a-successful-git-branching-model/) process, modified to allow for code-reviews.

-See this handy, if ugly, [cheat sheet](http://danielkummer.github.io/git-flow-cheatsheet/).
+For reference on git-flow commands, check out this [cheat sheet](http://danielkummer.github.io/git-flow-cheatsheet/).

 ### Setup

+1. if not done already, [install git flow](https://github.com/nvie/gitflow/wiki/Installation).
-1. Fork this repo into your personal GitHub account
+2. fork this repo into your personal GitHub account
-2. clone your fork to your local development machine
+3. clone your fork to your local development machine
-3. Set this repo as the `upstream` repo `git remote add upstream <insert the upstream url>`
+4. set this repo as the `upstream` repo `git remote add upstream <insert the upstream url>`
-4. Disallow direct pushing to upstream `git remote set-url --push upstream no_push`
+5. disallow direct pushing to upstream `git remote set-url --push upstream no_push`
-5. create a local `master` branch `git checkout -b master` and test it via `git pull upstream master`
+6. create a local `master` branch `git checkout -b master` and test it via `git pull upstream master`
-6. ensure you have installed the [`git-flow` command line helpers](https://github.com/nvie/gitflow) and [`git-flow-completion` utils](https://github.com/bobthecow/git-flow-completion) then run `git flow init -d`.
+7. run `git flow init -d`

 #### Optional Git Setup